herrkaefer/vibe-narrator/README.md

 - **The Enlightened Zen Developer** - Calm, serene, meditative
 - **The Adoring Fanboy** - Extremely enthusiastic, worshipful
 - **The Whispering ASMR Developer** - Soft, intimate, soothing
+- (More to add...)

 ## MCP Server

-This Space also exposes an MCP (Model Context Protocol) server that can be used by external clients like Claude Desktop.
+This Gradio app also exposes an MCP (Model Context Protocol) server that can be used by external clients like Claude Desktop.

 ### MCP Endpoint

+When deployed on Hugging Face Spaces, the MCP server is available at:
 ```
 https://mcp-1st-birthday-vibe-narrator.hf.space/gradio_api/mcp/sse
 ```

 ### Client Configuration

-Add this to your MCP client configuration (e.g., `~/Library/Application Support/Claude/claude_desktop_config.json` on macOS):
+Add this to your MCP client configuration (e.g., Claude Desktop):

 ```json
 {